Levels and Intensity codes

 Level 3: advanced: suitable for those with a long-term regular practice in that particular style of yoga – usually by invitation from the teacher.

-This tell you how hard you’ll have to work in the class:
+This tells you how hard you’ll have to work in the class:

 Gentle: an low impact class that will ease you into your practice and won’t put you under any pressure